chrplr/PCBS/docs/index.rst

 Git repository on github
   https://github.com/chrplr/PCBS

-Slack discussion forum
-   http://cogmaster-pcbs.slack.com (`Join here <https://join.slack.com/t/cogmaster-pcbs/shared_invite/enQtNzc2MDQ0OTQ4NTUwLWYzZTNmMGQyMzJhOGJlYzZjOGM3NTU1MTZiMDcyMGI5MjlkMjljY2RlMjAzNzk0ODMxZDU1YjBlNWQ4N2U0MmQ>`__).
-Use the ``#general`` channel to ask questions.
-Do not hesitate!

-Schoology code
-   ``RHT4-8X8H-PQDS3``

 Instructors
    christophe@pallier.org
    cedric.foucault@gmail.com

+Schoology code
+   ``RHT4-8X8H-PQDS3``

+Zoom link
+   Get it from the Schoology main page or request it by email to an instructor

+Slack discussion forum
+   http://cogmaster-pcbs.slack.com (Click `here <https://join.slack.com/t/cogmaster-pcbs/shared_invite/enQtNzc2MDQ0OTQ4NTUwLWYzZTNmMGQyMzJhOGJlYzZjOGM3NTU1MTZiMDcyMGI5MjlkMjljY2RlMjAzNzk0ODMxZDU1YjBlNWQ4N2U0MmQ>`__ to join).
+Use the ``#general`` channel to ask questions.

+**Before attending the first lecture, make sure to install all of the required software (see below)**

-.. list-table:: Timetable
+.. list-table:: Timetable (in progress)
    :widths: 10 35 35 20
    :header-rows: 1